huilinghe19/Raspberry_Pi/Website_epicsIOC_flask/README.md

 # Method with flask

+flask is already in Raspberry Pi.
+Super!

+In other systems, install flask with "apt install python3-flask python3-flask-api" or  "pip install --upgrade Flask"

 ## website with HTML

 I habe used just one index.html file under "Webserver/templates".
 This html comes from jördis index.html originally.
 But I have deleted all other irrelevant things except a button and a block to show some sentences. css js bootstrap (such things of format) are also not included.
 In the future I will add somethings to complete the whole functions.